rbasina/ai-communication-companion/README.md

 4. The application provides real-time feedback and suggestions to the user based on the analysis.
 5. Optionally, conversations can be summarized, and action items are generated, stored locally, and accessible via the UI.
 6. User settings control privacy preferences and data sharing options.

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.